David R. Meldrum, MD

 Two other pioneers were feverishly working toward the same goal down under in Melbourne, Australia and either could have turned out to be the Nobel Laureate had Steptoe and Edwards actually given up their quest.
 Alan Trounson (right), at Monash University and Alex Lopata at Royal Women’s Hospital across town were in stiff competition to achieve the first IVF success in Australia and Alex won out with Alan a close second.
 As a young UCLA faculty with some sabbatical credit, I packed up the family (the quads were only seven years old) and studied with both Alan and Alex for 3-4 months, gleaning what I thought was the best from each.
 While there I attended a course Alan had organized and I still have a picture of the "graduates", one of whom was Andre Van Steirteghem, the founder of one of the leading European groups in Brussels.
 I also visited a program in Adelaide that was using a pediatric incubator modified to control the level of carbon dioxide and thereby pH, as well as temperature and humidity.
 From the beginning of our IVF program I have used that technique and through our publications it is in common use around the U.S. Over the years since then, the importance of temperature control of the egg has been been more definitively demonstrated.

 I owe a debt to Alan Trounson that I could never repay.
 His careful attention to detail gave me a grounding that still underlies the high success of our program at RPMG and offshoots like those of Bill Schoolcraft and Gabe Garzo.
 I also returned to Australia after Alan had established the first successful pregnancy in the world from embryo freezing, sitting at his elbow recording every detail to take back home.
 Shortly after starting embryo freezing we celebrated the birth of a "twin" born 2 years later (both now lovely "twin" young ladies).
-Alan, who is now president of our California Institute for Regenerative Medicine was one of two world IVF pioneers honored at our 25th anniversary of the Santa Barbara meeting.
-The advances being made in regenerative medicine using stem cells are mind-boggling.
-I have summarized the last year of Alan's monthly newsletters if you are interested (CIRM Trounson newsletters.pdf).
+Alan, who served as the first president of our California Institute for Regenerative Medicine was one of two world IVF pioneers honored at our 25th anniversary of the Santa Barbara meeting.
+The advances being made in regenerative medicine using stem cells and gene editing are mind-boggling.

 We don’t get to hear much from the “Ausies”, being so isolated from the world down where you move a light switch down to turn the light on.
 They are wonderfully open and friendly and shared everything freely with us.
 Just don’t ever go out drinking with them.
 I made that mistake before I was scheduled to give a grand rounds lecture the following morning.
 Not a good idea!